tlevine/rectangle-traversal/readme.md

 Data were transformed into four binomial variables:

 1. Target location (floor or table)
-2. Direction of first leg of travel (left, right other)
+2. First side of first leg of travel (left, right other)
-3. Direction of second leg of travel (left, right or other)
+3. First side of second leg of travel (short, long or other)
 4. Short leg matches handedness (yes, no or other)

 The first of these variables should be straightforward given the earlier